coganlab/IEEG_Pipelines/docs/contributing.rst

 Contributing Code
 -----------------

-The preferred workflow for contributing to naplib is to fork the main repository on GitHub, clone, and develop on a branch.
+The preferred workflow for contributing to ieeg is to fork the main repository on GitHub, clone, and develop on a branch.
 Steps:

 1. Fork the